Our Work

 Photo by Thomas Porter

 Waterton Biosphere Region’s (WBR) conservation staff have helped landowners to identify and monitor maternity roosts for bats.
 To correspond with when mother bats have flightless pups in the colony, our primary survey window for roost counts runs from early June to mid July.
 Maternity roost counts follow the Alberta Community Bat Program protocol where participants (i.e., biologist, landowner, other volunteers) count bats leaving the suspected roost exit for one hour after sunset.
-When guano (bat poop) is accessible, we collect a sample for lab analysis of the bat species using the roost.
-We are sometimes able to get a sense of bat species in the area using bat detectors like the one shown to the right.
+Repeated monitoring helps us detect population changes as well as identify potential target sites for mitigation measures currently being tested to lessen the impacts of white-nose syndrome, such as inoculation with probiotics/anti-fungal agents.

 A total of 28 bat roosts have been reported to date through our Building Resilience for Bats project, and at least 5 of these roosts are sufficiently large enough to qualify as high priority roosts that are important to monitor annually (i.e., detected species is little brown bat, colony size is over 100 individuals, and no exclusion is planned).
 Consistent monitoring at such roosts can help us detect changes in the population that may happen when white-nose syndrome spreads throughout Alberta.